Student loan protection for borrowers has been a long time coming.

 This won’t be the first student loan-related bill in California in recent history—in 2016, California passed the Student Loan Servicing Act , requiring all student loan servicers to obtain licenses to operate in California.

-Servicers in the state are also subject to routine oversight by the Department of Business Oversight.
+Servicers in the state are also subject to routine oversight by the Department of Financial Protection and Innovation.
 The current bill looks to build on the 2016 bill, establishing a standard of practice for student loan servicers.